bnosac/udpipe/README.md

 - UDPipe provides fast, accurate and language-agnostic tokenization, tagging, lemmatization and dependency parsing of raw text, which is an essential part in natural language processing.
 - The techniques used are explained in detail in the paper: "Tokenizing, POS Tagging, Lemmatizing and Parsing UD 2.0 with UDPipe", available at <http://ufal.mff.cuni.cz/~straka/papers/2017-conll_udpipe.pdf>.
-- The R package only has Rcpp as dependency.
+- The R package only has Rcpp and data.table as dependency.
+No tidyverse if you don't want this!

 ## Usage